SUITS & DRY CLEANING

 SHIRTS & LAUNDERING

 If you want your shirts to last for years, launder and press them at home.
 However, you’ll also be laundering and pressing for years.
 This writer is willing to trade shirt life for his own quality of life and relies on a professional laundry service.
 Yes, you get a cracked button now and then, but there’s nothing like a professionally starched shirt.
-Spring for the $2.50 and do it.
-For shirts, we use Mayhew’s Valet Cleaners.
+Spring for the $2.85 and do it.
+For shirts, we use Bush Cleaners.

-Don’t buy cheap shoes.
-You might think you’re saving money, but anything that costs less than $125 is likely junk.
-If you can afford to spend more (say, $175), do it.
-That extra $50 usually buys a big difference in quality.
+Black, cognac and brown.
 Buy a few nice pairs of dress shoes so that you can rotate them.
 Try not to wear the same pair two days in a row.
 Then protect your investment with shoe trees.
+Tip: If you’re considering loafers, don’t.
+Kick up your game with a pair of monk straps.